-While a dental filling to treat a cavity is a very common dental procedure many patients may experience some mild to moderate pain and discomfort after a cavity filling.
+While a dental filling to treat a cavity is a very common dental procedure, after a dental filling many patients may experience some mild to moderate pain and discomfort.

 In this post, our dentists offer some helpful tips on what you should do and not do after a dental filling and how to know if you need to go back to see your dentist about the discomfort you are experiencing.